Suraj-Chavan1/Project-Atlas/README.md

 [![Watch the demo video](https://img.youtube.com/vi/ODOydtV3UBA/hqdefault.jpg)](https://www.youtube.com/watch?v=ODOydtV3UBA)

-## It is a request to go through the readme first before going through the video for better understanding, Work is still in progress for quality documentation and fine tuning of llms
+- It is a request to go through the readme first before going through the video for better understanding
-# 🏛️ Project ATLAS  🌐
+- Work is still in progress for quality documentation and fine tuning of llms**(for demo purposes we have only used the most accessible tech we had)**
 ![image](https://github.com/user-attachments/assets/539e9c60-50b0-4ee3-b786-b54bcefda38a)
 ## Problem statement :